awsdocs/amazon-rds-user-guide/doc_source/USER_ReplicateBackups.md

 ## Stopping automated backup replication<a name="AutomatedBackups.StopReplicating"></a>

 You can stop backup replication for DB instances using the Amazon RDS console\.
-You can also use the `stop-db-instance-automated-backups-replication` AWS CLI command or the `StopDbInstanceAutomatedBackupsReplication` RDS API operation\.
+You can also use the `stop-db-instance-automated-backups-replication` AWS CLI command or the `StopDBInstanceAutomatedBackupsReplication` RDS API operation\.

 Replicated backups are retained, subject to the backup retention period set when they were created\.